Edriane72/Trash-Bin-Overloading-Predictive-Model/README.md

 This project simulates trash bin filling over time and predicts which bins are most likely to overflow.
 It uses a Python backend for the simulation and a Java Swing GUI to display rankings and bin status.

+### Notes
+This project was created for learning and demonstration purposes.
+The simulation logic is simplified and not based on real sensor data.

 ## Features
 - Run simulations with different scenarios (normal, sunny, rain, etc.)
 - Advance time by 1 hour to simulate trash accumulation